fbpx

 Day 5: Ride from Les Vans into the Ardèche

-Those wanting a bit more can venture further into the Massif de Prataubérat before rejoining the classic route at the Col de La Croix Blanche (890m).
+Those wanting a bit more can venture further into the Massif de Prataubérat before rejoining the Classic route at the Col de La Croix Blanche (890m).

 Classic route: 87km with 1700m ascent [ride profile]